ljw1004/csharpspec/csharp/basic-concepts.md

 *  A *primary_expression* of the form `E.M`, provided the type of `E` is `T` or a class derived from `T`, where `T` is the class type `D`, or a class type constructed from `D`
 *  A *primary_expression* of the form `base.M`.

-In addition to these forms of access, a derived class can access a protected instance constructor of a base class in a *constructor_initializer* (§10.11.1).
+In addition to these forms of access, a derived class can access a protected instance constructor of a base class in a *constructor_initializer* ([Constructor initializers](classes.md#constructor-initializers)).

 In the example
 ```csharp